RazorOp/razorops-web/_posts/2024-07-19-what-are-microservices-and-how-do-they-relate-to-devops-architecture.md

 ---
-title: 2024-07-19-What are microservices, and how do they relate to DevOps architecture
+title: What are microservices, and how do they relate to DevOps architecture
 description: "Microservices architecture and DevOps practices are synergistic, enhancing the flexibility, scalability, and speed of software development and deployment. "